commontype-standard/commontype/README.md

 #### Help developers

 Give some implementers the chance to implement CommonType in addition to or as an alternative to the other formats.
 Create versioned profiles of the spec so that implementers can actually build tests and implement towards realistic goals.
 Work with developers on conformance suites.
 Conceptual analogy: PDF/X or PDF/A formats, which are stricter subsets of PDF.

-#### Invite additions

-Use CommonType as a platform for discussion about future font formats.
-Provide a platform for proposing functional additions/extensions to the documentation, and for drafting proposals that extend the SFNT-housed font formats.

-#### Clarify procedures

-Create transparent procedures for working on the documentation.

 #### Help the future